W-Net-AI/LISP-CV/Readme.md

-Welcome to my Lisp-Cv repository, My name is Joe BiMedina.
+Welcome to my Lisp-CV repository, My name is Joe BiMedina.

 Tested on Ubuntu - all versions 12.04 and up - using SBCL and CLISP and ALLEGRO CL